agyapongeli77/InstagramClone_Parse/README.md

 - [x] Added a cardview to each post
 - [x] Just like real instagram, Like icon changes to red when user taps on it
-- [x] Just like real instagram, if there are no "likes" the view is hidded from the user
+- [x] Just like real instagram, if there are no "likes" the view is hidden from the user
 - [x] Added a circular view to profile pictures